Before you start swearing in public

 The latest system software updates for the Apple Watch come with many feature additions, security enhancements, and bug fixes.
 If you want to get the best experience out of your watchOS device, you must keep it up-to-date.

 However, Apple Watch updates are notorious for grinding down to a complete halt during the “Downloading,” “Preparing,” or “Verifying” stages.
-When your Apple Watch gets stuck on updates, working your way through the solutions below should likely get things moving again.
+When your Apple Watch (Amazon, Best Buy) gets stuck on updates, working your way through the solutions below should likely get things moving again.

 1. Wait It Out

 Apple Watch updates are quite tiny compared to those for the iPhone and Mac, but they still take a ridiculously long time to complete.
 It’s best to wait for at least an hour before assuming the worst.
 To avoid having to deal with lengthy update times, make it a point to install future watchOS updates overnight.

 If you’re attempting to update your Apple Watch right after a major watchOS release, you’ll also experience severely slow download speeds due to server overload.
 So again, staying patient helps.